helium/HIP/0051-helium-dao.md

 # **Implementation**

-HIP 51 is to be implemented in three phases, each of which is contingent upon approval via governance across three separate voting procedures.
+HIP-51 is to be implemented in three phases, each of which is contingent upon approval via governance across three separate voting procedures.
 Note that each vote, and therefore phase, must necessarily have code attached for consideration.

 The phases are defined as follows:

-1. Phase I (Q2 2022) : As per HIP 53: Helium Mobile subDAO, MOBILE token is issued on the existing Helium blockchain.
+1. Phase I (Q2 2022) : As per HIP-53: Helium Mobile subDAO, MOBILE token is issued on the existing Helium blockchain.
 This will immediately allow any online 5G radio to mine MOBILE tokens.

    1. The pre-mine amount specified in the Economics Overview section of the proposal is assigned to